-To manage waste, agricultural chemicals and other materials from agricultural operations to minimize their adverse impacts to agriculture and the environment.
+To manage waste, agricultural chemicals and other materials from agricultural operations to minimise their adverse impacts to agriculture and the environment.

-Performance Measure 6.1 Management of Waste and Other Materials: Standard users shall minimize solid waste and hazardous waste from agricultural operations and manage waste and agricultural chemicals in compliance with applicable laws, statutes and regulations.
+Performance Measure 6.1 Management of Waste and Other Materials: Standard users shall minimise solid waste and hazardous waste from agricultural operations and manage waste and agricultural chemicals in compliance with applicable laws, statutes, regulations and best management practices and programs.

-Indicator 6.1.1 Waste Disposal: A process for properly handling and disposing of universal, hazardous and solid waste.
+Indicator 6.1.1 Waste Disposal: A process for properly handling and disposing of hazardous and solid waste.

-Indicator 6.1.2 Resource Recovery: A process for properly handling waste to be reused, repurposed or recycled, or converted to energy, where appropriate.
+Indicator 6.1.2 Resource Recovery: A process for properly handling waste to be re-used, re-purposed or recycled, or converted to energy, where appropriate.

-Indicator 6.1.3 Management of Agricultural Chemicals and Other Materials: Management, use and storage of agricultural chemicals and equipment gases, fluids and fuels according to regulatory requirements and application of practices to manage spills and protect employees, farm labor and the environment.
+Indicator 6.1.3 Management of agricultural chemicals and Other Materials: Management, use and storage of agricultural chemicals and equipment gases, fluids and fuels according to regulatory requirements and application of practices to manage spills and protect employees, farm labor and the environment.